Ninlin/stockholm-street-names/process.md

 ## Final touches
 The story is both about city's and country's geography, so it would be great to have small maps of Sweden in every chapter to illustrate where the related provinces are located.
 I found a geojson with province borders on github and created small choropleth maps in Tableau that I later exported as images.
 To add labels I used Figma in order to have more control over where the labels would be placed.

 In the last two chapters I am talking about two streets that are located right next to each other.
 To make the story clearer it would be better if the second street appeared only when it is mentioned in the text.
-Mapbox scrollitelling tutorial mentions how you can make layers (in)visible bu using the onChapterEnter and onChapterExit attributes in the config.js.
+Mapbox scrollitelling tutorial mentions how you can make layers (in)visible by using the onChapterEnter and onChapterExit attributes in the config.js.
 To make it work I had to go back to Mapbox Studio and create two additional layers with just one street that I wanted to show on the fly - one layer for the line and one layer for the label.
 The opacity of those layers was set to 0 so that they would be hidden initially.
 When the viewer enters the last chapter my hidden layers should appear.
 So, in the last chapter of the config.js I added the following lines:
 ```